 The city of Detroit, for example, managed to reduce crime by 50% thanks to Project Green Light, a smart initiative that uses public and private cameras to identify crimes around town.
 The network of cameras has two functions: they provide critical evidence for investigations and discourage potential criminals from committing crimes, as every camera involved in the project has a green identification light.

+By adding network audio it’s possible to use audio warnings (e.g. triggered by intrusion or other types of analytics) to deter the criminal or alert security guards.
+In combination with sound detection capabilities, the system allows the detection and recognition of pre-defined sounds that are often connected to a threat, such as breaking glass or shouting.
+Especially in public spaces, this can be a useful solution to detect dangerous situations and enable action before they escalate.
 The fire department can also benefit from the use of security networks.
-Smart cities can adopt sensors that make easier to spot a fire in development, and automatically notify fire fighters.
+Smart cities can adopt sensors that make it easier to spot a fire in development, and automatically notify fire fighters.
 Cameras also become a useful forensic tool for crime investigation in the event a fire was started intentionally.

 Smart cities projects are gaining traction globally, drawing new stakeholders and their funds to urban areas implementing these initiatives.
 As well as new resources, smart cities can expect their image to improve, as the public starts perceiving them as safer, more sustainable and easier to live in.